influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/language/packages.md

 Packages are initialized in the following order:

 1. All imported packages are initialized and assigned to their package identifier.
 2. All option declarations are evaluated and assigned regardless of order.
-An option cannot have dependencies on any other options assigned in the same package block.
+An option cannot have a dependency on another option assigned in the same package block.
 3. All variable declarations are evaluated and assigned regardless of order.
 A variable cannot have a direct or indirect dependency on itself.
 4. Any package side effects are evaluated.